Curbside Collection Rules

 - Place items at curbside prior to 6 p.m. the evening before your scheduled collection day.
-It is a violation of the > Town Code (emptied garbage cans must be removed no later than 12 pm the day after collection). > - Place large amounts of remodeling or construction debris out for pick-up.
-For amounts exceeding your collection > service limits, you must make alternate disposal arrangements.(Either self-haul or hiring a roll-off.)
-Residents are > advised that home improvements contractors are required by Town Code § 133-1.
-I. to remove any waste generated by their > activities from the premises and dispose of them on their own at their own expense.
-These materials cannot be placed > curbside for collection. > - Place out for collection any waste consisting primarily of concrete, cement, stones and/or landscaping soil/sand.
-To > dispose of items of this type you must make alternate disposal arrangements.(Either self-haul or hiring a roll-off.)
+It is a violation of the Town Code (emptied garbage cans must be removed no later than 12 pm the day after collection).

+- Place large amounts of remodeling or construction debris out for pick-up.
+For amounts exceeding your collection service limits, you must make alternate disposal arrangements.(Either self-haul or hiring a roll-off.)
+Residents are advised that home improvements contractors are required by Town Code § 133-1.
+I. to remove any waste generated by their activities from the premises and dispose of them on their own at their own expense, which may passed through to the homeowner via the construction/home improvement contract.
+These materials cannot be placed curbside for collection.

+- Place out for collection any waste consisting primarily of concrete, cement, stones and/or landscaping soil/sand.
+To dispose of items of this type you must make alternate disposal arrangements.(Either self-haul or hiring a roll-off.)

 - Place any refuse, bulk, yardwaste or recycling out for collection in front of any property other than your own.